buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 You get a +1d6 to your Attack Roll, -4 to Defense until the beginning of your next round; the attack after the first takes a -10 penalty to hit, and any subsequent attack takes -15, -20...

-The movement and attack costs 2 Actions.
+The movement and attack cost 2 Actions.
 No other penalties for having run are considered beyond those indicated.

 The Charge Action brings you into melee contact with the opponent.
 If the attack is made with a long weapon, it is delivered from a distance of 2 meters and then you end up in contact with the opponent.